S-S-JHOTHEESHWAR/Verilog-mini-projects/README.md

 # Verilog-mini-projects
-This is a repository for all the mini projects that i did for learning verilog
+This is a repository for the mini projects that i did for learning verilog

-tools used : xilinx vivado
+Tools used : xilinx vivado

 The repo includes :
       Design Files